 In one study, some people who used ice said that it was helpful for managing pain, although this did not translate into a lower use of painkillers.
 Many people find that ice is helpful when used to manage pain in the short term.
 It is unlikely that it will have much of a negative effect in the long term when used in this way.

 A review of studies into the effectiveness of ice treatment found that most studies were inconclusive and others showed only a small effect.
 Some of the recent results are listed below:

-- A review of studies using hot and cold therapy for osteoarthritis of the knee found that ice packs reduced swelling and that ice massage improved muscle strength and range of movement.
+- A review of studies using ice and heat therapy for osteoarthritis of the knee found that ice packs reduced swelling and that ice massage improved muscle strength and range of movement.
 Heat packs had no effect on pain and swelling.
 No side-effects were reported to either heat or ice.

 - A study of people using ice therapy for gout found that it made some improvement to their pain but it did not reduce swelling.

 - Studies looking at the healing of stitches and tears following vaginal delivery of a baby found that cold gel packs and ice packs helped to relieve pain in some women.